 Political solutions are needed to achieve this, and protests or demonstrations are an effective way to get closer to that goal.
 So the next time there is an environmental protest near you, get involved.

 7. Save the Rainforest: Be a Role Model and Get Active

 Talk to your family, friends, and acquaintances about how they can help save the rainforest too.
 Maybe they don’t know that they can actively contribute to the protection of the rainforest.
 You may also be able to encourage a more resource-conserving use of paper at school or work.
 Set a good example and actively motivate your fellow citizens to adopt a more sustainable lifestyle.

 If you want to get active, sign petitions on the topic of rainforest protection.
 Alternatively, you can start your own petitions and write letters to companies that are known to contribute to deforestation.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Regenwald schützen: Mit diesen 7 Alltagstipps kannst auch du es** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Regenwald schützen: Mit diesen 7 Alltagstipps kannst auch du es** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.